louisjham/villager-ai-hexstrike-integration/FINAL_SETUP_INSTRUCTIONS.md

 # 🚨 FINAL SETUP INSTRUCTIONS - Villager MCP Tool Loading Fix

+## Prerequisites
+Before starting, make sure you have:
+- Villager-AI installed (cloned from this repository)
+- HexStrike-AI installed and configured
+- Both virtual environments set up and activated

+**Find Your Installation Paths:**
+- Villager-AI path: Where you cloned this repository (e.g., `/home/username/Villager-AI`)
+- HexStrike-AI path: Where you installed HexStrike (e.g., `/home/username/hexstrike-ai`)
+- Replace `/path/to/your/` in the examples below with your actual paths

 ## The Problem
 HexStrike has 69+ tools which overwhelms Cursor's MCP loading capacity, preventing Villager tools from appearing.
 You can see this in the available tools list - only HexStrike tools are visible.